 In New South Wales we stopped at Bermagui, Tilba Tilba, Jervis Bay, Kangaroo Valley and Kiama.

 - Melbourne to Sydney Drive Part Three: Melbourne to Sydney: The South Coast of New South Wales

-After 1400 km or more of Australian road trip you are in Sydney.
-This is the Darling Harbour walking bridge in central Sydney.
-You can see downtown Sydney beyond the bridge.
+Then, after 1400 km or even more on Australian roads we finally came to Sydney!
+This is the Darling Harbour walking bridge in central Sydney and downtown Sydney beyond the bridge.
 Amazing!
 And so different from the rural regions we came through.